etan18/Obsidian-Notes/Computer Science/Machine Structures/threads.md

 A multi-threaded program allows a single application to run multiple threads which have shared states, allowing for both [[parallelism]] and data transfer between multiple threads.
 These are called *cooperating threads*.
 This is enabled by the fact that
 - Threads inside the same process are not isolated from one another
-- Threads inside the same process share an address space and file descriptor table
+- Threads inside the same process share an address space and file descriptor table Multi-threading is ideal when tasks are I/O-bound, for example when many [[file systems]] operations or [[network]] requests are required, where much of the time is spent waiting for external resources.
 ## synchronization
 Concurrency with threads is *non-deterministic* in nature.
 The OS [[scheduling|scheduler]] can run threads in any order, and switch between threads at any time.
 This means that the OS must ensure that the correct behavior is achieved every time *by design*.